wablack01/cs-665-assignment-3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - The client only refers to the Email interface and the EmailFactory and Customer abstract classes.
+New customer types can be added by extending the Customer abstract class, and new Email types can be added by implementing the Email interface or extending the CustomerEmail abstract class (which already implements Email).
+They can then be added to the if-else logic in CustomerEmailFactory or a different EmailFactory class.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - Classes, methods, and variables are named clearly to match their intended purpose.
+Classes are structured to contain only the functionality directly related to their purpose and are logically grouped in packages.
+The code is also thoroughly commented.
 - Describe how you have avoided duplicated code and why it is important.
+  - I created the CustomerEmail abstract class (which was not explicitly part of the design pattern) to implement the functionality of different Email types.
+All of the Email implementations had the same functionality with different content so I moved the functionality into CustomerEmail and let only the specific content be defined in the concrete classes.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - I chose to use the Factory Method Pattern for this application.
+The purpose of the application was to automatically generate different types of Email for each customer which this pattern handles very well.
+The client (Main.java) only needs to know when to create a new Email for a Customer.
+The logic is delegated to the CustomerEmailFactory to determine which type of Email to create.

 # Maven Commands